Tanush-Krashak/KonekoAtk/README.md

 - 👋 Hi, I’m Tanush Krashak
 - 👀 I’m interested in game development
-- 🌱 Currently in 3rd Year of Computer Science BTech
+- 🌱 Currently in 3rd Year of Computer Science BTI
 - 💞️ I’m looking to collaborate on a game
 - 📫 How to reach me discord - Koneko!#7596